gwu-montreal/legacy-zine-site/content/articles/06-coops.md

+---
-## Workers' Cooperatives: A New Way of Creating Commercial Games
+title: Workers' Cooperatives: A New Way of Creating Commercial Games
+---
 ### No Bosses Required!

 Many workers in the game industry cope with the less-than-ideal working